 - Small haulers with a valid permit may use the Quarantine Road Landfill (6100 Quarantine Road) and the Drop-off Center at Northwest Transfer Station (5030 Reisterstown Road).

 - All commercial vehicles, modified pickups, and trailers must have a valid small haulers permit from the Baltimore City Health Department.
 All large haulers must use the Quarantine Road Landfill.

 - A resident who is not a small hauler is limited to no more than two (2) loads per day and no more than five (5) loads per week.
 This limit will be strictly enforced.

-- Residents may only deliver materials to the Convenience Centers by use of a passenger car, unmodified van, unmodified minivan, or an unmodified pickup truck that is no larger than 3/4 ton.
+- Residents may only deliver materials to the Residential Drop-Off Centers by use of a passenger car, unmodified van, unmodified minivan, or an unmodified pickup truck that is no larger than 3/4 ton.